 How is social media affected?

-Individual consent and data use will be covered by the terms and conditions and privacy notices of each social media tool.
+Individual consent and data use is covered by the terms and conditions and privacy notices of each social media tool.
 This means that everyone using Facebook, Twitter, Instagram and other platforms agree to the terms of the platforms.
-The social platforms will need to have an accountable EU representative that can be held to account for the GDPR compliance.
+The social platforms need to have an accountable EU representative that can be held to account for the GDPR compliance.

 What happens if my business doesn’t comply?

 The maximum fine is up to 4% of annual global turnover or €20 Million (whichever is greater).

 Examples of what you’re NOT allowed to do

 - Using a customer’s email address to send them undeclared marketing emails

 - Keeping customer data that is not required for business processes

 - Selling personal information to a third party